|Two faces have I: Ed Wood's first two features revolve around duality and surgical modification of the body.|

 This is a world without comfort, without rest, without hope.
 It has the same stifling, depressing, deflating quality as Ed Wood's previous The Sun Was Setting.
 The film takes place in the shadowy underworld of crime and violence, but Ed's knowledge of that world seems to have come entirely from dime novels and B-movies, plus maybe some comic books and radio shows.

 I kept thinking how kid-like it all was, reminiscent of children playing "cops and robbers" in the back yard.
 Vic Brady is the kind of tough-talking gangster a 12-year-old might dream up.
-Similarly, even though he's supposed to be a world-renowned plastic surgeon, Herbert Rawlinson has the medical vocabulary of a middle schooler.
+Similarly, even though he's supposed to be a world-renowned plastic surgeon, Herbert Rawlinson has the medical vocabulary of a middle schooler. ("Do you know I had to completely remodel that man's face?
+It was strenuous and very, very complicated.
+Plastic surgery at times seems to me to be very, very complicated.")

 The plot, for the first two-thirds or so, is a relatively unremarkable crime-and-consequences tale about a botched robbery.
 Then?
-Well, I don't want to spoil too much in case you haven't seen the film yet, but it goes off on a very odd, unbelievable tangent which is probably the film's major source of fascination for modern-day viewers.
+Well, I don't want to spoil too much in case you haven't seen the film yet, but it goes off on a very odd, unbelievable tangent that is probably the film's major source of fascination for modern-day viewers.

 In brief: a doctor is forced to perform plastic surgery at gunpoint.
 As far-fetched as I find this development, I'm almost positive I saw something similar happen on an episode of Nip/Tuck, not to mention John Waters' Desperate Living (1977).
 At least in those last two examples, the surgery takes place in a hospital.
 Wood sets his scenario in the living room of an ordinary apartment... and there's not a stray drop of blood anywhere when it's done.